-- 5. The ability to assess and appraise a range of perspectives and discuss the merits of each for the understanding of crime and victimisation. - 6.
-The ability to assess and investigate the values and practices of the key agencies and organisations that administer responses to crime and deviance. - 7.
+- 5. The ability to assess and investigate the values and practices of the key agencies which administer responses to crime and deviance; - 6.
+A critical appreciation of the range of sources of knowledge and information in relation to our globalised world; - 7.
 Knowledge of materials from a range of sources and the ability to interpret and synthesise them. - 8.
-The ability to design and use appropriate advanced research strategies for data collection using quantitative and qualitative methods.
+The ability to design and use appropriate advanced research strategies for data collection using quantitative and qualitative methods;